 In most cases, you can apply and open a savings account online as long as you provide 2 pieces of identification and proof of residency (such as utility bill, phone bill or credit card statement with your name and address on it).
 You may be asked to provide your Social Insurance Number (SIN), and, if you’re a new customer, you may need to go into a branch to verify your identity.

 At least one, but preferably both, pieces of ID should have your photo on it to prevent being rejected as insufficient.
 (Note: additional regulations apply – see www.canada.ca for details).
 The following pieces of ID are acceptable:

-For one, youth savings accounts often charge little to no fees and often come with both unlimited transactions and unlimited cheques.
+Youth savings accounts are designed to encourage kids to save, often by charging little to no fees and allowing unlimited transactions and unlimited cheques.

-Different banks across Canada may set different ages under which a minor qualifies to open a youth savings account, but it’s usually between 17-19 years old.
-To open one of these accounts, the minor will need to be accompanied by a parent or guardian who will open the account for them (and who should also bring their ID according to the list above).
+Different banks across Canada may set different ages under which a minor qualifies to open a youth savings account.
+To open one of these accounts, the minor will need to be accompanied by a parent or guardian who will open the account for them.

 Once the minor reaches the age limit, their youth savings account will automatically convert into an adult savings account.
 Be sure to research the details of the default savings account your child’s youth account will convert to, as you may find it more beneficial to convert to a different type of savings account with a higher interest rate or maybe greater flexibility to move money between accounts.

 The first step should be to contact your branch and show them any documentation you have regarding your issue such as receipts, bank statements highlighting relevant transactions, savings account agreement papers, emails or messages with bank personnel etc. Note that any problems, especially discrepancies between your account records and what you expect to be there, should be reported as soon as possible so that an investigation can be opened.